electricbolt/bindkit/README.md

 The resulting static library and header files will be placed into the `release` directory.

-The build script currently assumes Xcode 9/SDK11.2.
+The build script currently assumes Xcode 10.2/SDK12.2.
 If you are using a different Xcode build chain, tweak the `IOSSDK_VER` variable in the build script as appropriate.

 ### Under the hood

 #### Model

 Model properties that participate in binding are monitored for changes using Key-Value-Observing (KVO).
-For this reason model objects must inherit from `NSObject`, and if using Swift, properties must be marked with `dynamic`.
+For this reason model objects must inherit from `NSObject`, and if using Swift, properties must be marked with `@objc dynamic`.

 #### View